-The Fund will invest at least 50% of its Net Asset Value in assets which exhibit positive or improving
+The Fund will invest at least 50% of its Net Asset Value in assets which exhibit positive or improving environmental ("E") and/or social ("S") characteristics.

 The E and S current state scores of an asset, (methodology discussed further below), are established by the Investment Manager using a proprietary industry-based scoring technique.
 The Investment Manager's consideration of factors when deriving a score is based on financial materiality and will encompass a number of E or S characteristics.
-More detail regarding the methodology is outlined below.
+More detail regarding the methodology is outlined below measure how the environmental or social characteristics promoted by the financial product are attained.